-You can 'check-out' and edit a Version Controlled Package even when your machine is disconnected from the Version Control server.
-In this example, the colored 'figure 8' icon for DFD indicates that you have checked it out whilst off line.

-(The gray 'figure 8' icon shown against Logical View indicates that you have checked out a Version Controlled Package on line.)
+Packages that were not checked out to Server you prior to disconnecting from the server are shown as Version Controlled and locked.
+You cannot edit these Packages until you check them out.
+Offline You can 'check-out' and edit a Version Check Out Controlled Package even when your machine is disconnected from the Version Control server.
+In this example, the colored 'figure 8' icon for DFD indicates that you have checked it out whilst off line i MindMapping ⊕ 8 ■ DFD Logical View (The gray 'figure 8' icon shown against Logical View indicates that you have checked out a Version Controlled Package on line.)
 You should be aware that the Version Control system, and therefore other users, have no way of knowing that you have 'checked-out' a Package whilst offline.
 It is not possible to merge changes to an XMI file that result from two users editing the same Package at the same time.
 If an offline checkout leads to two people editing the same Package at the same time, when the changes are brought back online the first-saved set of changes is lost.